mohammadFeiz/aio-input/README.md

   - `sharp` (boolean): set true to set handle triangle.
   ----------------------------------------------------------------------
   ### point prop
-  The point prop is a function that takes the current value of the slider as a parameter and returns an object with properties to customize the appearance and behavior of the slider's thumb (point):
+  The point prop is a function that takes the current value of the spinner as a parameter and returns an object with properties to customize the appearance and behavior of the spinner's thumb (point):
   - `offset` (number): The distance of the point from the edge of the spinner. default value is 0.
   - `attrs` (object): the custom attributes of point. default is {}
   - `html` (jsx/html): The HTML content of the point. default is spinner value number.